 you pay National Insurance contributions here

 your child lives in a country in the European Economic Area (EEA) or in Switzerland with your partner or someone else - and depends on you to support them

 You usually cannot claim for a child who lives outside the EEA or Switzerland.
-There’s an exception if your partner is a Crown servant posted abroad.
+There is an exception if your partner is a Crown servant posted abroad.

 You will need to let HMRC know within a month if your partner and child join you in the UK.
 This is because your tax credits payments may change.

 Your partner gets benefits in another EEA country or Switzerland

-If you’ve got children and your partner gets benefits paid by another EEA country or Switzerland, this may affect your tax credits.
+If you have got children and your partner gets benefits paid by another EEA country or Switzerland, this may affect your tax credits.